 - Sphincter closure (closing the vaginal and anal openings)

 - Sexual function

 Therefore, if we are not strong enough in our pelvic floor muscles or are unable to coordinate their contraction with the other muscles, we will not maintain stability of the pelvic ring or spine and will put more force on the bladder.
 Trauma to this region, including C-sections, pregnancy, lumbar injury, or previous lumbar and abdominal surgeries can impact how these muscles function and how well they support your spine and bladder.
 Furthermore, if we are going to do activities that involve bending, walking, or running, we need to have adequate stabilization of the spine so that we can use our hips, knees, and ankles without risking injury to the joints further down in our legs.

-If you have any of these issues, including incontinence; pain in the pelvis, hips, or lumbar spine; previous history of surgical intervention in this region; or previous low back injury, you may benefit from a detailed physical therapy examination by a women’s health expert to assess how your pelvic floor and pelvic girdle are functioning together.
+If you have any of these issues including: incontinence; pain in the pelvis, hips, or lumbar spine; previous history of surgical intervention in this region; or previous low back injury, you may benefit from a detailed physical therapy examination by an expert to assess how your pelvic floor and pelvic girdle are functioning together.
 If you have any sudden loss of bowel or bladder control, please consult your physician immediately.

 Our pelvic health specialists are committed to the application of evidence-based treatment techniques to ensure you experience the best in rehabilitation and preventative care and see progress with every visit.